NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 1. And for more fun I added a BMP085 pressure sensor.
 1. To timestamp the environmental data I added a local wall clock time library,  synchronised with NTP servers on the internet.
 The time is synchronised at startup and then every day at noon.
 1. Communicate by MQTT to subscribers to relay alarm events and environmental data to the outside world.
-1. Set up the OpenHab environment to react to messages from this alarm.
+1. Set up the openHAB environment to react to messages from this alarm.
 Outstanding.

 ## Software
 ### Source code and development environment